awsdocs/amazon-dynamodb-developer-guide/doc_source/GettingStarted.NET.03.md

                    return;
                }

-               // Create a Document representing the movie item to be written to the table Document document = new Document();
+               // Create a document representing the movie item to be written to the table Document document = new Document();
                document["year"] = 2015;
                document["title"] = "The Big New Movie";
                document["info"] = Document.FromJson("{\"plot\" : \"Nothing happens at all.\",\"rating\" : 0}");

-               // Use Table.PutItem to write the document item to the table try
+               // Use table.PutItem to write the document item to the table try
                {
                    table.PutItem(document);